-This provision represents the Council's estimated liability relating to the settlement of claims arising in relation to the Weathertight Homes Resolution Services (WHRS) Act 2006 and civil proceedings for weather tightness.
+This provision represents council's estimated liability relating to the settlement of claims arising in relation to the Weathertight Homes Resolution Services (WHRS) Act 2006 and civil proceedings for weather tightness.

-At balance date, the Council has provided the estimated costs of known claims currently outstanding, including those claims lodged with WHRS but not yet being actively managed.
+At balance date, council has provided the estimated costs of known claims currently outstanding, including those claims lodged with WHRS but not yet being actively managed.
 This method of calculation is consistent with prior years.

 Provisions

 2016/17 Actual \$000 2017/18 Actual \$000

 Current

 46 Provision for weathertight buildings 314

 1,045 Provision for landfill aftercare 572

 172 Other provisions 155

 1,263 Total current provisions 1,041

-1,263 Total current provisions Non-current 1,041
+Non-current

-1,263 1,041
+- Provision for weathertight buildings -

-Non-current 1,041 - 2,900
+4,020 Provision for landfill aftercare 2,900

-- Non-current Provision for weathertight buildings -
+134 Other provisions 56

-4,020 Non-current Provision for weathertight buildings Provision for landfill aftercare 2,900
+4,154 Total non-current provisions 2,956

-4,020 134 Non-current Provision for weathertight buildings Provision for landfill aftercare Other provisions 2,900 56
+5,417 Total provisions 3,997